yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 ## Eval

 The `eval` command runs arbitrary Clojure against the Yetibot process itself, so it's by definition very insecure.
-Because of this, it's only allowed to by run by users that have been pre-configured to have access.
+Because of this, it's only allowed to be run by users that have been pre-configured to have access.

 It can be a fun way of poking at otherwise-unavailable state inside Yetibot.